Lou Watkins Midcentury, Vintage Inspired Home

 Lou co-hosts #howivintage where you can share posts of vintage items and furniture.

-Go hear Lou's inspiration, a bit about her and her home below.
+Go find out about Lou's inspiration, a bit about her and her home below.

 Confessing to my career feels a bit like standing up in a meeting and stating ‘Hello, my name is Lou and I’m an HR & Payroll Operations Manager’, to which the reply is ‘Welcome Lou, there are no judgements here’.
 It’s not as creative, fabulous and aspirational as the way half of us on Instagram make our living; but it’s probably right in there with the other half - where our less-than-glamorous day jobs fund the interiors addiction of our Insta alter-egos.